magneticB/blog/wizards-decoding.md

 You'll notice that the first few characters of the input data do not covert from hex to UTF-8 into anything readable.
 Copy the source code starting from the first comment symbol '//' ignoring the first few characters.
 Save them into a 'decoder.ts' file using your favorite text editor.

 If you're following along with the script provided by *dotta* you'll notice the first line is creating the same decoder.ts file.
 It's doing the same as thing we did manually above in these steps:
 >1.
-Downloads the transaction data over HTTP (note the same transation id).  https://cloudflare-eth.com/ is used to get the data and return in JSON format.
+Downloads the transaction data over HTTP (note the same transaction id).  https://cloudflare-eth.com/ is used to get the data and return in JSON format.
 Both https://cloudflare-eth.com/ and Etherscan are interfaces which get their data directly from the Ethereum blockchain.
 >2. [jq](https://stedolan.github.io/jq/) then extracts the input data from the tranaction JSON response.
 This is hex encoded.
 >3. cut removes the first few characters.
 >4. xxd converts the hex encoded data into binary